chromestone/Advances-In-XR/index.md

 **What Derek Did:**

-Derek was in charge of both training, analyzing and deploying the models.
+Derek was in charge of training, analyzing and deploying the models.
 For training and analysis, this was a machine learning problem done in Python.
 For deploying the models, this was a software engineering task done with Unity and C#.

 First, I will document the technical details of preparing the dataset and training our model.
 All of the code is included in our GitHub repo under FinalProjectML.